Updated June 6, 2023

 Here for this example, let’s make a table to use this formula; suppose we have the data of students as shown in the image below.

-- Here when we place data in E3, which is the first name from our given table, the formula will give us the Last Name.
+- When we place data in E3, the first name from our given table, the formula will give us the Last Name.

 - When we enter the first name from a table, we are supposed to get the formula’s last name.